vakila/automerge.github.io/docs/quickstart.md

 ## Updating your app to use Automerge

-We've already created or fetched our initial document via `main.tsx`, but usually when when we want to work with a document in a React application, we will refer to it by URL.
+We've already created or fetched our initial document via `main.tsx`, but usually when we want to work with a document in a React application, we will refer to it by URL.
 Let's start by editing the call signature for `App.tsx` to pass in the URL for your newly created document, and then make it available to your component with the `useDocument` hook.

 We also need to make the `repo` object we created available throughout the application, so we use a React Context provider for that.
 In `main.tsx`, modify the `React.render()` call to look like this: